 Do you really know the difference between dry skin and oily skin?
 Yes, you will say.
-Dry skin feels stretched and oily skin is like a frying pan.
-But, ultimately the chemistry of both these types of skin lack some important ingredient which keeps the skin balanced.
+Skin is dry if it feels stretched and oily skin is like a frying pan.
+But, ultimately the underlying reason is that both the skin types lack some important ingredient which keeps the skin balanced.
 Either the skin lacks hydration or moisturization.

-Skin can be dry for two reasons – it lacks water or the hydration levels of the skin is too less
+Skin is dry for two reasons – it lacks water or the hydration levels of the skin is too less

 because of the less water consumption by the person, if we cancel out all other factors which lead to dry skin and assume that the person is following healthy skin habits.
 Also, there is a decrease in the natural skin oils or lipids which create a protective layer over the skin and help keep it moisturised.

 So, to counter dry skin, apply both oil and water based moisturizers or you can use different moisturizers having water and oil and layer them.
 That is what I do.

 I use aloevera gel first and follow up with a facial oil.
 Also, a tip is to apply the moisturisers and oils on damp skin.

 For my body, I like to moisturize using body oil right after my shower when my skin is soaking wet.
 This helps lock in the water and lets the oil get absorbed better due to the heat from steam.
 If necessary, I follow with a layer of body moisturizer or body lotion.
 Usually, this is limited to my arms which tend to get dry too quickly.